filefoxper/airma/docs/react-effect/api.md

 * Strategy.error - It returns a strategy.
 You can provide a error process callback for it.
 When the promise is rejected, it calls the process callback with error parameter.
 * Strategy.success - It returns a strategy.
 You can provide a success process callback for it.
 When the promise is resolved, it calls the process callback with data parameter.
 * Strategy.memo - It returns a strategy.
 You can provide a data comparator function for it.
 This strategy compares promise data with state data, if the result of `equalFn` returns true, it will reuse the state data.
 The default `equalFn` compares with two JSON.stringify results.
+* Strategy.validate - It returns a strategy.
+You can set a boolean returning callback, it is always called before promise callback is started.
+If the setting callback returns `false`, the promise callback will stop work.
+* Strategy.reduce - It returns a strategy.
+You can set a callback which accepts a newest session data and a current promise resolving data for generating a accumulative data for next session state.

 ## GlobalSessionProvider